 Features & Characteristics:

-Some major elements and features include: Dormer windows light and ventilation for top floors Triangular pediment as shading device.
+Some major elements and features include Dormer windows light and ventilation for top floors Triangular pediment as a shading device.
 Hipped roof or steeped roof.
-Decorative elements like frieze.
-Dentils, oval stained glass windows, curved balustrades.
+Decorative elements like a frieze, dentils, oval stained glass windows, carved balustrades.

 - Features commonly associated with the square or rectangular shape of the entire house.

-- This style emphasizes upon using heavily-paneled entrance doors.
+- This style emphasizes using heavily paneled entrance doors.
 Further, the doors have flattened columns on each side.

-Here are some sample Architecture Design that we can work on for those willing to build their homes with this concept:
+Here is a sample Architecture Design that we can work on for those willing to build their homes with this concept:

 Features and Dimensions: